ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/swzhouu/CVE-2022-48311](https://github.com/swzhouu/CVE-2022-48311) :  ![starts](https://img.shields.io/github/stars/swzhouu/CVE-2022-48311.svg) ![forks](https://img.shields.io/github/forks/swzhouu/CVE-2022-48311.svg)

 ## CVE-2022-48197
- ** UNSUPPORTED WHEN ASSIGNED ** Reflected cross-site scripting (XSS) exists in the TreeView of YUI2 through 2800: up.php sam.php renderhidden.php removechildren.php removeall.php readd.php overflow.php newnode2.php newnode.php.
+ ** UNSUPPORTED WHEN ASSIGNED ** Reflected cross-site scripting (XSS) exists in Sandbox examples in the YUI2 repository.
+The download distributions, TreeView component and the YUI Javascript library overall are not affected.
 NOTE: This vulnerability only affects products that are no longer supported by the maintainer.